memtrip/eosreach-ios/README.md

 as a block producer.
 We are committed to open sourcing all the software we develop, let’s build the future of EOS on mobile together!

 ## TODO
+- Allow an EOS `active` key to be generated in SecureEnclave, this hardware backed key would ensure that private key bytes never have to enter the apps memory to perform signing.
 - Refactor Main.storyboard into small storyboards
 - The stub target should stub out the KingFisher requeests